-LogicManager shall ensure all of Customer’s data that LogicManager holds is backed up to support a recovery point objective (“RPO”) of 24 hours.
-The RPO is the maximum amount of lost or unusable data that Company can tolerate.
+LogicManager shall ensure all Customer Data is backed up to support a recovery point objective (“RPO”) of 24 hours.
+The RPO is the maximum amount of lost or unusable data that Customer can tolerate.
 The RPO is measured from the moment of the unplanned event and going back in time to a point where the processed data is known to be stable, synchronized, and accurate.
-Customer acknowledges and agrees that Customer backups will be stored for a period of 6 months and then discarded.
+LogicManager shall store backups for a period of 6 months before discarding.

 LogicManager shall ensure in the event of a system loss or outage that normal business operations may resume with a recovery time objective (“RTO”) of 72 hours.
-The RTO is the maximum amount of system downtime that can be tolerated by Customer.
+The RTO is the maximum amount of system downtime that can be tolerated.
 The RTO is measured from the moment of the unplanned event to the restoration of normal operations and services.

 LogicManager will perform maintenance during planned maintenance windows scheduled outside of normal business hours.
 LogicManager shall notify Customer 48 hours in advance of planned maintenance.
 The Service will not be available during the maintenance.
 In addition to planned maintenance, LogicManager may perform emergency maintenance at any time for urgent maintenance needs.
 LogicManager shall notify Customer in advance of emergency maintenance.